5. Calculating Your French Income Tax Liability

 |Number of Parts||Nil Imposition|

-The figures have been supplied by the French tax authority.
+Once again, the formula has been provided by the French tax authority.

-As well as your liability to income tax you also need to consider your liability to the income tax by another name, that of the social charges, which you can read about at Social Charges in 2015.
+As well as your liability to income tax you also need to consider your liability to French income tax by another name, that of the social charges, which you can read about at Social Charges.

 In addition to the basic rates of income tax those fortunate few with a taxable income of upwards of €250,000 pa are liable for a special tax called contribution exceptionnelle sur les hauts revenus.